 As director of career services at the University of New Mexico (UNM) and president of the New Mexico Consortium of Career Educators and Employers, Dr. Jenna Crabb has a lot on her plate.
 But being a counselor at heart (she’s a licensed mental health counselor and has two graduate degrees in the subject), she still makes time to meet with students—students who are looking to their future and wondering how to make their college investment worthwhile.
 In fact, one of the most frequent questions she hears from students is, What can I do with my major?

 In the past, Jenna and her team tried to answer this question by putting together resources based on O*NET and BLS data.
 This strategy worked for providing a high-level overview of possible program-to-career mappings, but it was time-consuming and couldn’t provide information specific to UNM.

-Recently though, Jenna began experimenting with Alumni Insight, Emsi’s web-based software that provides access to over 106 million alumni profiles and résumés in the U.S., with the option to filter by alma mater, current occupation, degree type, and more.
+Recently though, Jenna began experimenting with Profile Analytics, Emsi’s web-based software that provides access to over 106 million alumni profiles and résumés in the U.S., with the option to filter by alma mater, current occupation, degree type, and more.
 With this data, Jenna can see the actual employment outcomes of thousands of UNM graduates.

 Now, Jenna uses Alumni Insight to help students expand their horizons and understand the full breadth of career opportunities open to them.
 For example, she recently ran a report to see all UNM alumni who are employed by the U.S. Forest Service.
 It showed that the number-one occupation for alumni working at the agency was HR specialist, and the top program of study was business administration.